“McPherson, if you know anything about faces, look at mine. How singularly innocent I look this morning. Have you ever seen such candid eyes?”

 Waldo Lydecker is our guide to Laura?s underworld, the urgent, unexamined desires that drive its characters and story.
 And it is Waldo, the wasp-tongued columnist and radio commentator, who bookends the movie, which ends with his last gasp and begins with one of the greatest opening lines ever:

 Here’s a central question from which a great deal of bad analyses flows: Is Waldo gay?
 If we answer Yes, the story doesn’t make any sense.
-Robert Ebert?s analysis goes down this road and comes back empty, with Ebert concluding that the movie is all style, with which I respectfully disagree.
+Roger Ebert’s analysis goes down this road and comes back empty, with Ebert concluding that the movie is all style, with which I respectfully disagree.

 Reflect for a moment on that line, Gentle Reader.
 Remember that it is spoken by her scorned Pygmalion, the man who went to her apartment, rang the bell, and emptied both shotgun barrels of buckshot into her face at close range.
 It is, oddly, spoken onto a black screen, and it hooks us instantly and totally, plunging us into the story.
 But when you stop and think about it, the line raises questions, such as, When and where does he say it, and Who is he talking to?

-The other surfaces of note in?Laura?are those of the characters’ faces.
-In a standard movie convention, all of?Laura?s main characters have secrets they are at pains to protect.
+The other surfaces of note in Laura are those of the characters’ faces.
+In a standard movie convention, all of Laura’s main characters have secrets they are at pains to protect.
 Even Bessie, Laura’s loyal, adoring housekeeper, destroys evidence in hopes of protecting her beloved boss’s privacy from the prying of the police and the press.
 Preminger uses this, revealing character by monitoring how successfully each manages their emotions and maintains their secrets.
-For example, McPherson’s little toy, which he pulls out whenever he wants to?rattle Waldo; McPherson pulling out the bottle of cheap scotch Shelby had brought to Laura’s for his meeting with Diane and offering Shelby a drink from it; Waldo showing Laura the results of his private investigation of Laura, then taking her to Ann?s, where he knows they will find Shelby having dinner; Waldo initiating a party to celebrate Laura’s return without first checking with either Laura or McPherson.
+For example, McPherson’s little toy, which he pulls out whenever he wants to rattle Waldo; McPherson pulling out the bottle of cheap scotch Shelby had brought to Laura’s for his meeting with Diane and offering Shelby a drink from it; Waldo showing Laura the results of his private investigation of Shelby, then taking her to Ann Treadwell’s, where he knows they will find Shelby having dinner; Waldo initiating a party to celebrate Laura’s return without first checking with either Laura or McPherson.

-To me Waldo seems asexual rather than homosexual, a man so estranged from his own body, so disconnected from normal physical?sensations that he is disgusted by even the suggestion of the sex act. ?I hope you’ll never have reason to regret what promises to be a disgustingly earthy relationship,? he sneers at Laura when she tells him she’s going to be seeing McPherson romantically and that she doesn’t think she and Waldo should see each other again.
+To me Waldo seems asexual rather than homosexual, a man so estranged from his own body, so disconnected from normal physical sensations that he is disgusted by even the suggestion of the sex act.
+“I hope you’ll never have reason to regret what promises to be a disgustingly earthy relationship,” he sneers when Laura tells him she’s going to be seeing McPherson romantically and that she doesn’t think she and Waldo should see each other again.
 Also, if Waldo were gay, wouldn’t he evince some desire for the handsome fellas Laura favors?
 Maybe, but Waldo would have to be at least emotionally functional enough to experience his own desire, and clearly he is not.

 Waldo is weary from the burden of his self-hatred.
 His constant need for attention, whether acclaim or shock, is his way of compensating and distracting himself from his ever-present awareness of his inadequacies as a man.
-Waldo?s feelings for Laura flower not when he meets her and sees her extraordinary beauty but when she tells him she feels sorry for him: ?You?re a poor man.?
+Waldo’s feelings for Laura flower not when he meets her and sees her extraordinary beauty but when she tells him she feels sorry for him: “You’re a poor man,” she tells him.
 She has glimpsed him through the monumental edifice of his narcissism, and he feels a bond with her that he feels with no one else.

 Naturally, he sets out to make her a more suitable companion for his celebrated self.
-When she introduces herself to him as he eats his lunch at the Algonquin she is an untarnished 17, and he undertakes a makeover, changing her hairstyle and advising her on clothes.
+When she introduces herself as he eats his lunch at the Algonquin she is an untarnished 17, and he undertakes a makeover, changing her hairstyle and advising her on clothes.
 He also mentors her into a successful career in advertising and a place in New York society.
-Waldo?s Laura is no less his projection than Judy is Scottie?s in?Vertigo?the girl he adores is the one he has created, the one he can control.
+Waldo’s Laura is no less his projection than Judy is Scottie’s in Vertigo: the girl he adores is the one he has created, the one he can control.

 Waldo’s Laura is a dream, and the reality of Laura creates a conflict for Waldo that he cannot resolve.
-When McPherson falls in love with Laura the murder victim, his infatuation is first kindled via Waldo?s seductive depiction of her, then by McPherson?s fetishistic investigation of Laura?s personal effects?in her apartment.
+When McPherson falls in love with Laura the murder victim, his infatuation is first kindled via Waldo’s seductive depiction of her, then by McPherson’s fetishistic investigation of her personal effects.
 It would be routine for the detective to read the victim’s correspondence, but McPherson indulges his burgeoning feelings with less ethical investigation, taking the top off a bottle of her perfume and inhaling it, obviously fantasizing about her.
-Thus, as Veneti points out, Laura is ?a shared dream between two men.”
+Thus, as Veneti points out, Laura is “a shared dream between two men.”